2006 IRS E-file

-The e-file section of IRS.gov has more information about IRS e-file, free internet filing, the self-select PIN, the practitioner PIN and private sector partnerships.
+The e-file section of this Web site has more information about IRS e-file, free internet filing, the self-select PIN, the practitioner PIN and private sector partnerships.

 One electronic transaction that is available to both e-filers and those filing a traditional paper tax return is direct deposit.
 About 49 percent of all refunds were directly deposited in 2004, representing half of all refund dollars.

 Choosing direct deposit is easy; paper return filers just enter their account number and routing number in the boxes provided on Form 1040, 1040A or 1040EZ.
 (There is an illustration explaining how to choose direct deposit in the tax return instructions.)
 Those who choose direct deposit will get their refunds faster than those who receive a paper check.
 Also, a refund that is directly deposited in a savings or checking account cannot be stolen or lost in the mail.

 During 2005, 52,705,000 refunds were directly deposited, up from 49,282,000 during 2004, an increase of almost 7 percent.
 The average direct deposit refund in 2005 was $2,544.
 In 2005, $134.1 billion was deposited electronically, an increase of about 11 percent over the prior year.

 Form 4868, Application for Automatic Extension of Time to File, (PDF 70.7K)